jrkosinski/articles/security-manager/code/README.md

 ### Step 3: Simplify by Eliminating Redundancy

 [view code on github](https://github.com/jrkosinski/articles/tree/main/security-manager/code/discrete-steps/step3)

+- implement SecuredContract class
+- modify Contract1 and Contract2 to inherit SecuredContract
+- replace 'require' with a modifier

 Now that we have two contracts, we see that there is some redundant code.
 For one thing, that 'require' in each of the restricted could be replaced by a more readable modifier.
 One way to do this is by creating a common class to hold the common code and making Contract1 and Contract2 subclasses.
 You can also use a library module or some other method if you prefer; the point here is just to tidy up and avoid repeating ourselves in code.